Crime for PO30 4BX

 PC Tim Campany is the Safer Neighbourhoods Team Constable, responsible for crime and disorder in two beats on the Isle of Wight.
 Beats 09 and 10.
 His main objective is to reduce the criminal and anti social behaviour of people who live in or visit these two parts of the Isle of Wight especially those people who repeatedly offend.
 He also aims to reduce problems relating to specific locations and addresses that cause ongoing disturbance to the neighbourhood.
 He is based from Yarmouth Police Station

-- PCSO Cath Quinn
+- PCSO Catherine Quinn

-PCSO Cat QUINN is responsible for looking after Yarmouth, Porchfield, Newtown, Brighstone, Calboure, Mottistone, Brook, Hulverstone and Limerstone.
+PCSO Cat QUINN is responsible for looking after Yarmouth, Porchfield, Newtown, Brighstone, Calbourne, Mottistone, Brook, Hulverstone and Limerstone.
 PCSO QUINN attends Parish meetings and regularly visits the schools in her area.
 Her role as a PCSO is to reassure the public by means of High visible patrolling and to tackle Anti-social behaviour.
 PCSO QUINN is currently stationed at Yarmouth Police Station.

 - Mark LYTH